Anti-surface warfare: Submarine ASuW

 Undersea versus fleet action is commonly described as a "cat-and-mouse" game, where submarines seek to escape detection long enough to engage in a punishing strike against the much more valuable aircraft carrier fleet groups.
 Early Soviet submarine designs could be heard "across the Atlantic," but by the late 1980s, many advanced designs were approaching sound-output equivalent to a body of water the size of the sub.
 P-3 Orions or other ASW maritime patrol planes could deploy magnetic anomaly detectors or disposable sonobuoys, against which the concept of a submarine firing a SAM was generally considered a poor trade-off (the revelation of the submarine's location was not generally considered worth the possible hit on a single plane).
 However, the concept of the submarine firing on the plane has been revived with Germany's Type 209 diesel submarines.

 Submarines seeking to engage in ASuW can also be targeted by other submarines, resulting in wholly undersea combat.

-Shore/Space ASuW
+Shore and space ASuW

 Shore-based assets may have provided the decisive edge in surface warriors, with constraints imposed by range of such assets.
 Furthermore, satellites controlled from ground stations could provide information on enemy fleet movements.

-Post Cold-War
+Post Cold War

 In the post-Cold War era, UAVs and asymmetric threats such as the suicide boat are adding additional complexity to the ASuW discipline.